remnrem/luna-doc/docs/faq.md

 - Shyamal Agarwal for work on automating the build distribution -- and onging work on the to-be-released web-based NSRR Automated Pipeline (NAP) built around Luna
+- Nataliia Kozhemiako for input into multiple EEG analytic components and the revised artifact detection workflows
 - Alexander Kent for testing and feedback
 - Susan Redline and her team developing the [National Sleep Research Resource](http://sleepdata.org)
 - Dennis Dean for sharing his original SpectralTrainFig code-base